Vladimir Grammatikov: Biography

-Vladimir Grammatikov was born 1 June 1942 in Sverdlovsk.
-He graduated from the construction faculty of radio Bauman College in Moscow, and then decided to link his lives with cinematography.
+Vladimir Grammatikov was born on 1 June 1942 in Sverdlovsk.
+He graduated from the construction faculty of radio Bauman College in Moscow, and then decided to work in cinematography.
 Later, he got an education at the acting department Russian Academy of Theatre Arts, becoming an actor pantomime.

 In 1976 he graduated from the Directing Department of Gerasimov Institute of Cinematography (class of Efim Dzigan).

-From 1976 – actor and director Gorky Film Studio.
-Directed sketches for the newsreel Yeralash and commercials.
+From 1976 he became actor and director of Gorky Film Studio.
+He directed sketches for the newsreel Yeralash and commercials.